 The World Duchenne Organization and several of its members have been advocating for better use of Duchenne data, which is currently kept in silo’s.
 WDO does this by bringing this subject to the attention of the EU lobby, by developing tools enabling better data sharing, such as the Duchenne Data Platform, and organizing meetings on how to enhance data sharing for Duchenne.

-Engaged patients and their family members feel a dire need for much more effective (re)use of their data, as well as their own time and skills in knowledge discovery and the fast-track translation of knowledge derived from studies into health practice.
+Engaged people living with Duchenne and their family members feel a dire need for much more effective (re)use of their data, as well as their own time and skills in knowledge discovery and the fast-track translation of knowledge derived from studies into health practice.

 In 2016, the ‘FAIR Guiding Principles for scientific data management and stewardship’ were published in Scientific Data.
 The authors tried to provide guidelines to improve the Findability, Accessibility, Interoperability, and Reuse (FAIR) of digital assets like patient data.
 The principles focus on machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because people increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data.